 Common names: Edible crab

-The brown crab fishery is economically a very important fishery for Scottish vessels with total landings in 2009 of around 7400 tonnes and a value of £9 million.
-The fishery is long established and landings, although variable, have increased significantly over the last thirty years.
-Previously, most brown crab was caught inshore in mixed species creel fisheries.
-From the mid 1980s technological advances allowed the fishery to expand to offshore areas to the west and north of Scotland, which nowadays account for almost a third of total landings.
-Landings from the four principal brown crab assessment units: the Hebrides, Sule, South Minch and Orkney, made up 69 % of the total in 2009.
+The Brown crab fishery is economically a very important one for Scottish vessels, with total landings in 2009 of around 7,400 tonnes and a value of £9 million.
+The fishery is long-established and landings, although variable, have increased significantly over the last 30 years.
+Previously, most Brown crab was caught inshore in mixed species creel fisheries.
+From the mid-1980s technological advances allowed the fishery to expand to offshore areas to the west and north of Scotland, which nowadays account for almost a third of total landings.
+Landings from the four principal Brown crab assessment units (the Hebrides, Sule, South Minch and Orkney) made up 69% of the total in 2009.
 The majority of crabs are landed in the third and fourth quarters of the year and a large proportion are exported live to markets in southern Europe.

 Biology and life cycle

-Adult crabs, especially females, can undertake extensive seasonal migrations (100s km), behaviour thought to be associated with reproduction.
+Adult crabs, especially females, can undertake extensive seasonal migrations (hundreds of kilometres), behaviour thought to be associated with reproduction.
 Migration of adults and the dispersal of larvae will both influence how connected stocks are.
-The structure of brown crab populations around Scotland is poorly understood.
+The structure of Brown crab populations around Scotland is poorly understood.